ch4n8ru/ott/README.md

 ## Running the application

-Run `npm run start` to start the application
+Run `npm run start` to start the application and the web documention if something goes wrong with dependecies try `ng serve -o`

 ## Web Documentation